joshnuss/1000experiments.dev/posts/133-code-animation-property-ui-components.md

 import { Section, Fieldset, TextField } from '$/lib/components/properties'
 ```

-So I like to defin an index file to forward export all the components:
+So I like to define an index file to forward export all the components:

 ```javascript
 // properties.js